danielpclark/webpacker-cli/README.md

 you would need to go through quite a bit of extra work to get Webpack to handle non JS items.

 This project makes asset packing and cache invalidation easy for any web framework by bringing Webpacker's tooling to the command line.
+This cli tool is not meant to be used in a Rails project _(at least not until it's designed to not overwrite a few files that exist in Rails)_.

 ## Installation